Doctor Aunty: Deepak Budki

 Dr Kamla Devi smiled lightheartedly and

 amount of fee.
 People go to specialists even when it may not be necessary.
-It
+It is my goodwill and reputation that stand by me; otherwise, there are many highly qualified gynaecologists in this area.
+If I don't charge for

 consultation, people with minor ailments will throng to my clinic day and

 night.
-Thus in order to keep such patients at bay, I charge fees.
+Thus, in order to keep such patients at bay, I charge fees.
 Secondly,

 have to balance out between philanthropy and personal tag.
 Still, my fee remains

 by far the lowest compared to the market rate in this field.
-Even then patients
+Even then, patients

 sometimes knock at my door at midnight.
-Some I avoid but in emergency cases, I
+Some I avoid, but in emergency cases, I

 time.
-A reasonable fee prevents ordinary patients and only serious ones come seeking
+A reasonable fee prevents ordinary patients, and only serious ones come seeking

 my advice at night."

-table and spreading butter on his slice of bread interjected sullenly,
+The uncle, sitting on the other side of the dining table and spreading butter on his slice of bread, interjected sullenly,

-“Surrinder, You do not know how much we doctors have to suffer in life; we
+"Surrinder, you do not know how much we doctors have to suffer in life; we

 neither enjoy a proper sleep at night nor feel comfortable during the day."